ibm-cloud-docs/cloud-object-storage/basics/immutable.md

   * Financial Industry Regulatory Authority (FINRA) Rule 4511(c), and
   * Commodity Futures Trading Commission (CFTC) Rule 1.31(c)-(d)

-To assist our client(s) in making informed decision(s), IBM engaged Cohasset Associates Inc. to conduct an independent assessment of IBM’s Immutable Object Storage capability.
-Please review Cohasset Associates Inc.’s report which provides details on the assessment of the Immutable Object Storage capability of IBM Cloud Object Storage.
+To assist clients in making informed decisions, IBM engaged Cohasset Associates Inc. to conduct an independent assessment of IBM’s Immutable Object Storage capability.
+[Please review Cohasset Associates Inc.’s report for additional details]().

 ### Audit of access and transactions
 Access log data for Immutable Object Storage to review changes to retention parameters, object retention period, and application of legal holds is available on a case-by-case basis by opening a customer service ticket.